Amid68/nRF52840_LED_Button_Polling/README.md

 # nRF52840 LED Button Polling

-This project demonstrates how to control an LED using a button on the nRF52840 Development Kit (DK).
+This project demonstrates how to control multiple LEDs using buttons on the nRF52840 Development Kit (DK).
 The example is implemented using the Zephyr RTOS, leveraging the DeviceTree for hardware abstraction.
-The button's state is polled, and the LED is updated accordingly.
+The buttons' states are polled, and the LEDs are updated accordingly.

 ---